Heartbreaking video of little boy dragged from Aleppo rubble shows Syrian children’s suffering

 Regardless, the decline of liberal humanitarianism is now undeniable.
 To be fair, if the president were correct in his self-assessment as a realist, this wouldn’t be a problem.
 But in 2015, American foreign policy is largely disconnected from American values, leaving a power vacuum in troubled regions around the globe.
 And that vacuum is fueling a belief among allies and foes alike that Obama’s realism is — put simply — fundamentally un-realistic.

 To put it blunt: our current policy is not based in realism.
 It’s an abdication of our role in Syria.
 A realist stance would find a way to contain Assad, Russia, and ISIS while helping Syrians flee their country.
 Or at the least, contain the problem and send humanitarian aid.
-2 Instead, ISIS has spilled into other countries and is actively inspiring attacks abroad.
+[2.
+Containment does not always involve military action.
+There are many actions we can take without resorting to boots on the ground as the only option.
+Pretending we don’t have options is a farce.]
+Instead, ISIS has spilled into other countries and is actively inspiring attacks abroad.
 Russia is meddling across the region and expanding their influence.
 And Assad has retrenched his power and is actively using chemical weapons again.
 This area is far from contained and allows threats to metastasize.

 We may not have “boots on the ground,” but that does not mean we’re not actively engaged.
 Pretending that boots on the ground is a magic line that gives us the ability to engage and disengage at will is unrealistic.
 We are engaged.
 Our inaction and moral acquiescence during a humanitarian disaster is a blight on American values.